-We are all about professional cleaning for your carpet and interior textiles, but just as importantly, we want to make sure our customers are armed with good, sound care information-there is a lot of misinformation out there-which is why we are so pleased to present this Carpet and Interior Textiles Care Guide.
+It is our desire to arm with good, sound care information-there is a lot of misinformation out there-which is why we are so pleased to present this Carpet and Interior Textiles Care Guide.
 Feel free to pass it around liberally.

-When your carpets, fine rugs, upholstery or other interior textiles are in need of cleaning, give us a call.
+When your carpets, fine rugs, upholstery or other interior textiles are in need of cleaning or repair, reach out to us to be matched with a PRO in your area that can provide the expert services you need.